GerritCodeReview/plugins_git-repo-metrics/src/resources/Documentation/config.md

   project = another-repo
   gracePeriod = 5m
 ```
+_git-repo-metrics.forcedCollection_: Force the repositories' metric collection update every
+_gracePeriod_ interval.
+By default, disabled.

+> **NOTE**: When using `forcedCollection` the `gracePeriod` should be defined to a positive
+> interval, otherwise the collection would happen just once at the plugin startup time.

 _git-repo-metrics.gracePeriod_: Grace period between samples collection.
 Used to avoid aggressive
 metrics collection.
 By default, 0.